 - service which can be performed by a person of lesser qualification, a relative, friend, or a member of the patient’s household.

-Licensed ambulance service, including air ambulance, is provided in the patient’s province of residence to transfer the patient to the nearest hospital where adequate treatment is available.
+Charges for licensed ambulance service provided in the insured person’s province of residence, including air ambulance, to transfer the patient to the nearest hospital where adequate treatment is available.

 Medical Equipment and Supplies